MeganNyhan/CI_PP4_Donegal_Courts/README.md

 <li>The blog posts have a very simple design - the title, the post body, the author section with information of the author and the comments section for views to create a comment.</li>
     <p> -- If the user is the site admin a edit post and delete post section is added.</p>
 <li>The login in section is simple as it is restricted to asking for the username and password.
 The registration form is also simple and easy to follow.</li>
-<li> Finally the contact Page allows the user to simply email the admin of the site to get more information or to leave a comment.
-The address and phone number are on the page.</li>
+<li> Finally the contact Page allows the user to simply message the admin of the site to get more information or to leave a comment.
+The address and phone number are also on the page.</li>
+<li> The admin mainly uses the Admin section of the site to post blog posts, look at messages that were left by users of the contact form and to manage comments left in the site ie. delete abusive comments if they are left.</li>
 <li> All forms have validation as well to give real-time feedback to users.</li>
 </ol>